 How do you adapt to the changing relationships with your adult children?

-Midlife brings with it an empty nest and changing relationships.
-Our bodies have decided to go rogue, our
+Though filled with new experiences and joy, your midlife years require some redefining and rebranding.
+They bring an empty nest and changing relationships.
+Our bodies decide to go rogue, our

 We’re comfortable making decisions for our offspring, it’s been the drill since they were born.
 We know our kids, probably better than they know themselves.
 Let’s face it, we do know best.
 (Well, we do. : ) )